lawrencehook/remove-youtube-suggestions/README.md

 - Chrome https://chrome.google.com/webstore/detail/remove-youtube-suggestion/cdhdichomdnlaadbndgmagohccgpejae

 ### Contributing
-If you'd like to contribute to the development of this add-on, the following commands should get you started with a dev environment.
+If you'd like to contribute to the development of this add-on, the following commands will get you started with a dev environment.

 ```
 $ git clone https://github.com/lawrencehook/remove-youtube-suggestions.git